 Establishing such a successful program that’s now expanding to other Chicago-area homeless shelters is a great accomplishment for Johnna and Anusha.
 “It is very exciting and rewarding that we were able to collaborate and start an effective program on our own that affects student learning in a positive manner,” says Johnna.

-Explore our doctoral program in applied behavior analysis.
+Explore our applied behavior analysis programs.